My Guinea travel summary:

 Guinea was one of the most difficult countries to travel around West Africa.
 Political tensions, bad roads, problems in communication and arriving, or even traveling, at night, made the whole experience much harder.
 In the cities, the tension was even bigger, therefore I avoided them as much as possible.

-The real highlight for me was the countryside, far away from the chaos.
+The real highlight of my Guinea travel adventure was the countryside, far from the busy and noisy city.
 I loved the stunning nature of Fouta Djallon and the simple, meaningful activities at the Brouadou mission.

 I ate simple and limited meals most days, and the waiting time for transport was often long or completely unpredictable.
 My best and most reliable shelter was the Catholic mission.
 Due to lack of comfort I appreciated every small piece of luxury: clean bed, good meal or comfortable seat in a shared vehicle.